 We will continue to keep under review our internal processes to identify what further steps can be taken to ensure that our obligations under the Act are met and that our Anti Slavery Policy is effectively implemented and complied with, so as to ensure that there is no slavery or human trafficking in any part of our business.

-Some of the specific measures we are considering include:
+Some of the specific measures we will be progressing during the financial year ending 31 July 2023 include:

 - expanding upon our risk based site audits;